 Exploring the beautiful county of Northumberland

-Starting in the friendly little town of Bellingham, close to Kielder Water, we spend six days exploring the varied countryside of Northumberland.
+Starting in the friendly little town of Kirkwhelpington, we spend six days exploring the varied countryside of Northumberland.
 Our route takes in the Simonside hills with their spectacular views, the county town of Alnwick and its famous castle, the beautiful Heritage Coast, and the castles of Dunstanburgh and Bamburgh.
 We visit the lair of the Laidley Worm (watch out for dragons) and St. Cuthbert’s cave.
 The highlight of our tour is our destination, the lovely island of Lindisfarne, where we join with other Northern Cross pilgrims for the spectacular Pilgrims’ Crossing on Good Friday morning.

 This leg is a day shorter than other Northern Cross legs, though that doesn’t mean easier – most days are 16-18 miles and terrain can be difficult.
-We arrange transport from Hexham to Bellingham so that we can all meet together for a meal on Saturday evening.
-On Sunday morning we join the Catholic parishioners of Bellingham for their Palm Sunday procession and mass, before setting off on the first day of our pilgrimage – about 12 miles of gentle walking to the village of Kirkwhelpington, where the villagers give us a warm welcome.
+We arrange transport from Hexham to the start so that we can all meet together for a meal on Saturday evening.

 Monday sees us heading over the Simonside hills to the small town of Rothbury, where we are guests of the Rector and parishioners of All Saints Church.
 On Tuesday we leave Rothbury along the lovely River Coquet, stopping for lunch in Longframlington before heading north uphill along small roads and cycle tracks to Alnwick.